William Davidson of Curriehill: Life

+to King Charles II of England in 1660 to mark the occasion of his Restoration to the throne.
+The consortium likely hoped to gain favourable trade agreements with Britain for slave trade and their sugar plantations.

-In 1662 he was appointed as the King's agent in Amsterdam; he was already knighted as a baronet by Charles II of England and in 1661 as the conservator of the staple in Veere.
+In 1662 he was appointed as the King's agent in Amsterdam; he had already been knighted as a baronet by Charles II and in 1661 as the conservator of the staple in Veere.

 In 1664, during the Second Dutch War he moved to Hamburg.
 In 1666 he was involved in a salt company in Denmark, together with Cort Adeler.

-From 1664 he mined for iron at Mostadmark in Malvik, east of Trondheim with a permission for 20 years from Frederik III of Denmark and Hannibal Sehested (governor) of Norway.
-Davidson started to invest heavily in ironworks from 1656, placed Alexander Wishart from Edinburg there as the boss and director of the production in 1658.
+From 1664 he mined for iron at Mostadmark (in the present-day Malvik Municipality), east of Trondheim with permission for 20 years from Frederik III of Denmark and Hannibal Sehested (governor) of Norway.
+Davidson started to invest heavily in ironworks from 1656, placed Alexander Wishart from Edinburgh there as the boss and director of the production in 1658.

 He was involved in a sawing mill and the production of tar.

-In 1666 he sold his ironworks to his brother-in-law :nl:Coenraad van Klenck, as well as his part in the salt company.
+In 1666 he sold his ironworks to his brother-in-law :nl:Coenraad van Klenck, as well as his portion of the salt company.
 In 1667 he lived in Edinburgh.
-Davidson intermediated between Charles II and Johan de Witt.
+Davidson served as an intermediary between Charles II and Johan de Witt.

-In 1668 he tried to move the staple from Veere, a Dutch town with a large Scottish population to Dordrecht.
+In 1668 he tried to move the staple from Veere, a Dutch town with a large Scottish population, to Dordrecht.

 In 1668 he became Lord of Curriehill.
 In 1672 he was involved in the tobacco trade on Virginia.

-On 14 October 1670 he was allowed to start mining for copper in Klaebu, south of Trondheim, according to a letter from King Christian IV of Denmark.
-He started Ulrichsdal Mining Company, and build a melting-cabin at Hyttefossen in Klaebu.
+On 14 October 1670 he was allowed to start mining for copper near Klæbu, south of Trondheim, according to a letter from King Christian IV of Denmark.
+He started the Ulrichsdal Mining Company, and build a melting-cabin at Hyttefossen in Klæbu.
 He went broke and in 1675 he was gone from Trondheim.

-Davidson spent the remaining of his life in settling legal battles against a host of complaints from Trondheim civic and mercantile society.
+Davidson spent the remaining of his life in settling legal battles against a host of complaints from the Trondheim civic and mercantile society.

-In an unknown year, but after 1678, when he made his will in Amsterdam, he settled in Scotland.
-Four children Bernard (1648-), Elisabeth (1651-), Catharina Geertrui (1663-), Agnes (1666-) inherited; Catharina his Indonesian silver, and the portraits of his parents-in-law.
+Sometime after 1678, when he made his will in Amsterdam, he settled in Scotland.
+Four children - Bernard (1648-), Elisabeth (1651-), Catharina Geertrui (1663-), Agnes (1666-) - inherited, with Catharina getting his Indonesian silver and the portraits of his parents-in-law.
 Not much is known about his cabinet of curiosities and lacquerware cupboard and boxes.